winningproduct/learn-portal/content/1-explore/08-market-segmentation.md

 ---
 title: "Market Segmentation"
 metaTitle: "Market Segmentation | WP"
-metaDescription: "Market segmentation is the process of dividing customers or users into groups that share similar characteristics, such as demographics, interests, needs, or location."
+metaDescription: "The process of dividing a target market into smaller, more defined categories.
+It segments customers and audiences into groups that share similar characteristics, such as demographics, interests, needs, or location."
 published: true
 metaTags:
   - Explore